panda3d/panda3d-docs/programming/models-and-actors/actor-animations.rst

 prefer the more fundamental interfaces unless there is a good reason to use ActorInterval.

-The Task manager
+The Task Manager
 ----------------

-On a more complex program, you may find that Animations can not be loaded from any point in your program.
-In any application there needs to be exactly one call to run(), and it should be the last thing you do after starting up.
+On a more complex program, you may find that animations can not be loaded from any point in your program.
+In any application there needs to be exactly one call to :py:meth:`base.run() <direct.showbase.ShowBase.ShowBase.run>`, and it should be the last thing you do after starting up.
 This starts the task manager.
-Think of this as the main loop of the application: your startup procedure is to set up your loading screen, start any initial tasks or intervals, hang any initial messenger hooks, and then go get lost in run().
+Think of this as the main loop of the application: your startup procedure is to set up your loading screen, start any initial tasks or intervals, hang any initial messenger hooks, and then go get lost in :py:meth:`base.run()
+<direct.showbase.ShowBase.ShowBase.run>`.
 Thereafter everything must run in a :ref:`task <tasks-and-event-handling>`, in an interval, or is a response to a message.
 This is true for both animations and :ref:`sound <loading-and-playing-sounds-and-music>`.